astronomer/docs/learn/astro-python-sdk.md

     astro dev start
     ```

-## Step 3: Create Airflow connections to S3 and Snowflake
+## Step 3: Create Apache Airflow® connections to S3 and Snowflake

 1. Open the Airflow UI at `http://localhost:8080/`
 2. Go to **Admin** > **Connections**.